skadauke/rwb-train/README.md

 Note: While you are working on setting up the EC2 instance, you may want to stop it to save money.
 If you associated an elastic IP, starting it back up should restore a fully functional environment.

 1. Once you are satisfied with the configuration of the instance, you can create an image (AMI, Amazon Machine Image).
+Go to the EC2 dashboard and stop the EC2 instance (do **not** terminate it!)
-In the EC2 dashboard, right-click on the instance and choose **Create Image**.
-You may have to stop the instance to make the image available.
+2. Right-click on the stopped instance and choose **Create Image**.
+It may take 10 minutes to create an AMI from a 16GB EC2 instance.
+3. Go to the **AMIs** page in EC2 and wait until the AMI is **available**.
+4. You can now go back to the EC2 dashboard and terminate the EC2 instance.
-2. Once you are ready to start a scaled-up version of your instance for teaching, go to the **AMIs** page in EC2.
+5. Once you are ready to start a scaled-up version of your instance for teaching, go to the **AMIs** page in EC2.
 Click the AMI you created and then **Launch instance from AMI**.
-Give it a name, select an appropriate instance size, select the key pair, allow HTTP and HTTPS and make sure there is enough storage as above.
+Give it a name, select an appropriate instance size (see above!), select the key pair, allow HTTP and HTTPS and make sure there is enough storage (16 GB + 1 GB per user).
 Launch the instance.
-3. Associate your instance with the elastic IP.
+6. Associate your instance with the elastic IP.

 ### Refreshing the materials